-Friends, family attend funeral of slain Chicago Police Cmdr.
+Friends, family attend funeral of slain CPD Cmdr.
 Paul Bauer

 If you’d like to show your support, the city is asking people to line the funeral procession route from the church to the cemetery.

 The route runs along Pershing Road to the Dan Ryan then to I-57 South taking the 111th Street exit.
 It continues onto Vincennes Ave to Monterrey, then west on to the cemetery in Alsip.

-Supporters are also asked to wear blue.
+Supporters were asked to wear blue.